gwdetchar/gwdetchar/docs/index.rst

 Welcome to GWDetChar's documentation!
 =====================================

-GWDetChar is a python package providing tools and utilities for Detector Characterisation in python, built on top of the [GWpy](//gwpy.github.io) package.
+GWDetChar is a python package providing tools and utilities for Detector Characterisation in python, built on top of the `GWpy <//gwpy.github.io>`_ package.

 Contents: